3D printing in the military sector

 Armament and tactical logistics

-Manufacture of brackets, anchors and customised transport boxes to improve the security and organisation of armaments and logistic equipment.
+Manufacture of brackets, anchorages and customised transport boxes to improve the security and organisation of armaments and logistic equipment.

 Vehicles and mobility